PaymentHighway/paymenthighway-java-lib/README.md

 * model

-Data structures that will be serialized and deserialized in to JSON.
+Data structures that will be serialized and deserialized

 * security